walshbr/walshbr.github.io/pages/diss.md

 permalink: /diss
 ---

 If you're reading this, you probably found your way here through my dissertation.
 And you're probably looking for the listening examples that I cite in it.
-To comply with copyright, I have migrated my dissertation's audio archive [here](http://diss.herokuapp.com).
-To get access to it, please write to me at walsh [dot] virginia [dot] edu.
-I'll be happy to send you the credentials.
+The audio archive originally hosted here has been migrated to LibraData, UVA's open access scholarly data repository.
+To listen, head over to the dataset published there at this DOI - [https://doi.org/10.18130/V3/NXYRB9](https://doi.org/10.18130/V3/NXYRB9).